Stochastic programming

 In the field of mathematical optimization, stochastic programming is a framework for modeling optimization problems that involve uncertainty.
 A stochastic program is an optimization problem in which some or all problem parameters are uncertain, but follow known probability distributions.
 This framework contrasts with deterministic optimization, in which all problem parameters are assumed to be known exactly.
 The goal of stochastic programming is to find a decision which both optimizes some criteria chosen by the decision maker, and appropriately accounts for the uncertainty of the problem parameters.
 Because many real-world decisions involve uncertainty, stochastic programming has found applications in a broad range of areas ranging from finance to transportation to energy optimization.

+Methods

+Several stochastic programming methods have been developed: